NikinAI/TypedGraph/README.md

 ## Potential applications

-Potential application for this library would be:
+Potential applications for this library would be:

 * UML Class diagram of calls and dependencies
     * Each vertex can be of the type of the Class